 Tools You’ll Need:

-3-4 pounds chicken thighs sprinkled on both sides with garlic salt
+- 3-4 # chicken thighs, sprinkled both sides with garlic salt

-8 sprigs fresh thyme or 1 Tablespoon dry
+- 8 sprigs fresh thyme or 1 T dry

 Place the chicken thighs on a lightly greased jelly roll pan (or line with parchment) and bake in a 375˚ oven.
 Bake 50 minutes if frozen or 20-25 minutes if thawed.
 Remove from oven.
 Flip and bake 10 minutes more.
 After it’s cooled, cut the chicken into bite-sized pieces.
 Pour the chicken drippings into the chicken pot.